LaunchCodeEducation/java-web-dev-curriculum/content/models-and-model-binding/reading/model-binding/_index.md

 {{% /notice %}}

 {{% notice green Question "rocket" %}}
-In `coding-events`, we add an additional private field, `numberOfAttendees`, to the `Event` class.
+In `codingevents`, we add an additional private field, `numberOfAttendees`, to the `Event` class.
 What other change must we make to ensure the user of our application can determine this value?
 (Assume we are using model binding to process form submission.)

 1. Pass in a `numberOfAttendees` parameter to the form submission handler.
 1. Add another input element to the create event form with a `name=numberOfAttendees` attribute.